leonov-av/vulristics/README.md

   --result-formats RESULT_FORMATS
                         Result formats, e.g. "html,json", Default - "html"
   --result-html-path RESULT_HTML_PATH
-                        Path to the results file in html format (Default - will be created in reports directory) --result-json-path RESULT_JSON_PATH
+                        Path to the results file in html format (Default - will be created in reports directory)
+  --result-html-label RESULT_HTML_LABEL
+                        Additional optional banner for HTML report ("lpw" for the Linux Patch Wednesday banner, "mspt" for the Microsoft Patch Tuesday banner or custom image URL) --result-json-path RESULT_JSON_PATH
                         Path to the results file in json format --rewrite-flag REWRITE_FLAG